 While much of the story felt rushed in places (particularly the last fifty pages) Cass manages to maintain the unusual balance of romance and action that has become a signature of this series.
 The focus remains where it should for this story: squarely on America and Maxon’s relationship.
 Readers also learn more about both characters as they negotiate what it means–and what it might cost–to want to spend their lives together.

 That the premise works, and holds up, throughout this entire trilogy proves Cass’ expertise.
 The memorable, self-aware characters in this series are ones that will stay with readers.
 The One is a splendid conclusion to a much loved series that hints at even better things to come from Cass’ future writing endeavors.

-Possible Pairings: Crewel by Gennifer Albin, Red Queen by Victoria Aveyard, Pride and Prejudice by Jane Austen, Catching Fire by Suzanne Collins, Wither by Lauren DeStefano, The Jewel by Amy Ewing, Princess of the Midnight Ball by Jessica Day George, Princess Academy by Shannon Hale, Legend by Marie Lu, Cinder by Marissa Meyer, Divergent by Veronica Roth, The Bachelor
+Possible Pairings: Crewel by Gennifer Albin, Red Queen by Victoria Aveyard, Pride and Prejudice by Jane Austen, Catching Fire by Suzanne Collins, Wither by Lauren DeStefano, The Jewel by Amy Ewing, Once Upon a Broken Heart by Stephanie Garber, Princess of the Midnight Ball by Jessica Day George, Princess Academy by Shannon Hale, Legend by Marie Lu, Cinder by Marissa Meyer, Divergent by Veronica Roth, Bring Me Their Hearts by Sara Wolf, The Bachelor

 Exclusive Bonus Content: I also have to say I love, love, love the covers.
 This series is just so well packaged.
 The covers are consistent while giving very different vibes.
 I also like the nod to America’s name as it were with the red, white and blue of the books.
 Also the crowns embossed on the covers.
 So well done.
 I’m going to miss this series.